What do Seventh-day Adventists Believe About The Great Controversy?

 But we’re told Satan was “crafty,” even opting to take the form of a beautiful, radiant serpent (very much unlike the snakes of today).
 But his behavior was certainly snake-like.
 He mixed truth with error—which often makes for the lies that are easiest to fall for.

-He quoted them the command God had given them.
-And what he promised if they ate the fruit—that they would know good and evil—was the actual consequence.
-But they were taken in by the temptation to “be like God.”
+He misquoted God’s command to them, and the consequence of eating the fruit that God had warned them about.
+Instead, he promised that if they ate, they would be like God.
+And unfortunately, they were taken in by the temptation to “be like God.”

 So here we see that the great controversy began first in heaven with Lucifer, and when he was cast out and renamed “Satan,” he brought the rebellion to the earth.